akangkhi/rdcn-adbu/docs/esp32/index.md

 permalink: /esp32
 ---

-# Introduction to ESP32 Microcontroller/Microprocessor
+# Introduction to ESP32 Microcontroller
 {: .no_toc }

 ESP32 is an Dual Core Microprocessor used in both Module I and Module II.
 A few basics of why this particular microcontroller is choosen is explained below.

 ## Table of contents
 {: .no_toc .text-delta }